 Raw Materials Sponsored by

-From the structural point of view, this family’s members start with the most simple structure—3-phenylpropanal (dihydrocinnamaldehyde; FEMA# 2887, CAS# 104-53-0), which has a green, aldehydic, floral and melon odor—toward molecules having different substituents and in various positions on the aromatic ring and/or the side chain.
-2-Phenylpropanal (hydratropaldehyde, FEMA# 2886, CAS# 93-53-8) is a side-chain isomer of the basic phenylpropanal structure, and it has a fresh, green leafy-floral, tart, hyacinth odor.
+The phenylpropanal family is one of the most important fragrance ingredients, both olfactorily and commercially.
+This family consists mostly of synthetic molecules having the phenylpropanal moiety.
+From the structural point of view, this family’s members start with the most simple structure—3-phenylpropanal (dihydrocinnamaldehyde; FEMA# 2887, CAS# 104-53-0)(F-1), which has a green, aldehydic, floral and melon odor1—toward molecules having different substituents and in various positions on the aromatic ring and/or the side chain.
+2-Phenylpropanal (hydratropaldehyde, FEMA# 2886, CAS# 93-53-8)(F-2) is a side-chain isomer of the basic phenylpropanal structure, and it has a fresh, green leafy-floral, tart, hyacinth odor.

-This is only an excerpt of the full article that appeared in P&F Magazine, but you can purchase the full-text version.
+This is only an excerpt of the full article that appeared in P&F Magazine.
+The full content is not currently available online.